 If you have multiple sclerosis (MS), overactive immune cells in your body trigger inflammation that damages myelin.
 When that happens, damaged areas known as plaques or lesions form on the brain or spinal cord.

-Carefully managing and monitoring the condition can help you and your doctor understand if it’s progressing.
-In turn, sticking with an effective treatment plan may limit or slow the development of lesions.
+Sticking with an effective treatment plan may limit or slow the development of lesions.

 When lesions develop on your brain or spinal cord, they can disrupt the movement of signals along your nerves.
 This can cause a variety of symptoms.